starkware-libs/cairo-docs/core/src/core-poseidon.md

 # poseidon

-Poseidon hash related traits implementations and functions.This module provides cryptographic hash functions based on the Poseidon permutation.The Poseidon hash function is an arithmetic-friendly hash function optimized for use in zero-knowledge proof systems.
-This module implements the Poseidon hash using a sponge construction for arbitrary-length inputs.  # Examples
+Poseidon hash related traits implementations and functions.
+This module provides cryptographic hash functions based on the Poseidon permutation.
+The Poseidon hash function is an arithmetic-friendly hash function optimized for use in zero-knowledge proof systems.
+This module implements the Poseidon hash using a sponge construction for arbitrary-length inputs.
+# Examples

 ```cairo
 use core::hash::HashStateTrait;
 use core::poseidon::PoseidonTrait;